 We will be consulting a variety of primary texts.
-For those of you who have taken either PHIL 3002 (17th c Philosophy) or PHIL 3003 (18th c Philosophy), you will already own an anthology of early modern primary texts entitled "Modern Philosophy: An Anthology of Primary Sources," edited by Roger Ariew and Eric Watkins, published by Hackett.
-This text contains many (but not all) of the sources that we will be looking at, so you may want to keep it on hand.
-If you do not already own this book, however, I will not require you to purchase it.
+If you were an undergraduate at Carleton, you may have taken either PHIL 3002 (17th c Philosophy) or PHIL 3003 (18th c Philosophy); in this case, you will already own an anthology of early modern primary texts entitled "Modern Philosophy: An Anthology of Primary Sources," edited by Roger Ariew and Eric Watkins, published by Hackett.
+This text contains many (but not all) of the sources that we will be looking at.
+If you do not own this book, however, I will not require you to purchase it.